dwkim78/upsilon/README.md

 You can edit ```setup.py```, if you do not want to update Python, Numpy and Scipy (i.e. edit the ```install_requires``` variable).
+Note that downloading the Git repository will take longer since it downloads the entire git history including the ".git" folder.

 ## 3. Test